zigdon/xkcd-Bucket/README.md

 #### Special Factoids
 Bucket also has some factoids for hard-coded uses.
 These include "Don't Know", "Automatic Haiku" and "Band Name Reply."

+#### Contacting

+Any bugs, feature requests or questions should be directed to zigdon at irc.foonetic.net.
+Or, ask people in #xkcd and #bucket there - many have years of experience with Bucket.